 Abbey pupils are given opportunity to nominate each other and staff for special mentions.
-Their name is shown on the interactive whiteboard in assembly to celebrate this and a text message received at home.
+Their name is shown on the interactive whiteboard in assembly to celebrate this.
+The Pupil parliament also promote these in their newsletter distributed to the whole school.